Hoskisson Lab in the Strathclyde Institute of Pharmacy and Biomedical Sciences at the University of Strathclyde

 I was elected as a member of the Royal Society of Edinburgh Young Academy of Scotland in 2014 and a Fellow of the Royal Society of Biology (FRSB) in 2016.

-In 2017 I was elected to Royal Society of Biology council.
+In 2017 I was elected to Royal Society of Biology council, where I will serve until 2021.

 I am a member of the Microbiology Society, the American Society of Microbiology, the Biochemical Society, The Royal Society of Biology, and British Herpetological Society.
 I sat on the Microbiology Society Council (2007-2016) and I was chair of the Microbiology Society Communications Committee (2012-2016).

-I am a managing editor for Antonie van Leeuwenhoek International Journal of Microbiology, and sit on the editorial board for Microbial Genomics, Nature Scientific Data and Nature Scientific Reports.
-I am a former Editor in Chief of Microbiology Today.
+I am a managing editor for Antonie van Leeuwenhoek International Journal of Microbiology, and sit on the editorial board for Microbial Genomics, I am a former Editor in Chief of Microbiology Today.